econdepe/LakeRidersAlert/README.md

 From the root directory:
 ```
-python -m lakeridersalert
+pip install -e .
+launch
 ```
+The first step installs the required dependencies and creates the `launch` script as well.
+You can also run the script as `python -m lakeridersalert`.

+### ENTERING YOUR SECRETS

-Unless you have defined your secrets as environment variables, you will be prompted to enter the secrets mentioned in the prerequisites section above.
+Unless you have defined your secrets as environment variables, when launching LakeRiders Alert you will be prompted to enter the secrets mentioned in the prerequisites section above.

 If you want to use the env variables approach, define the secrets as
 ```